-Fat burners which containing stimulants might also work by making you feel more awake.
-The more awake and energized you are, the more physical activity – exercise, gardening, housework etc. – you might perform.
+Fat burners containing stimulants might also work by making you feel more awake.
+The more awake and energized you are, the more physical activity – exercise, gardening, housework, etc. – you might perform.
 All this additional activity can add up to extra calories used, further helping weight loss.

 How To Recognize Fat Burners